kiewic/PowerBI-WaffleChart/Tutorial/SubmittingToGallery.md

  - Contact Email
  - Support URL
  - GitHub repository URL
-- Submission contains a sample pbix file with examples of the visual features.
+- Submission contains a sample report pbix file with examples of the visual features.
 - JavaScript code review.
  - The input data is validated before rendering.
  - Visual doesn’t contain code that does unexpected network calls.